caedm/cabs/agent/README.md

    their proper locations.
 If you didn't do this in a shared folder from a Windows VM, you'll need to copy the exe files in `app/` and `app/checks` back to your Linux machine.

-After that, you can run `make` from Linux to create a zipfile with the installation script.
+After that, you can run `make windows` from Linux to create a zipfile with the installation script.
 Make will try to include ssl certificates that are not checked into git, so make sure those are in the app directory.
-You may want to edit `app/cabsagent.conf` before running `make` so that the zipfile will contain the configuration you want.

 #### Installing
 Once the zipfile is created (it will be at `build/cabsagent-windows-<version>.zip`), copy it to